arvitaly/upself/README.md

 Then start `npm install packName -g`.

 And if update made without errors, restart process.
+Upself use module `cluster` and start app in forked process.

 That is all 🎅.